smnh/FontLoader/README.md

 2. Delegate object with two optional callback methods: `fontLoaded()` and `fontsLoaded()`.
 3. Optional number with a timeout (if not specified no timeout set).

+More info on how `FontLoader` works can be found [here](http://smnh.me/web-font-loading-detection-without-timers/).

 Example
 =======